Smaug6739/Spiritus/README.md

 ## Need help

-If you have question or need help, open issue.
+If you have question or need help, open issue or join [support server](https://discord.gg/TC7Qjfs).